Water-well turbidity reduction in a slotted screen

-Video check confirmed the good setting of the patch and it has been observed that the screen has not been expanded above or below the patch.
+A video check confirmed the good setting of the patch.
+It was also observed that the screen had not been expanded above or below the patch.

-The client was satisfied by the solution since the patch increased the turbidity threshold point, enabling production gain of 125 US barrels per hour with no turbidity.
+The client was satisfied with this water well rehabilitation.
+The patch increased the turbidity threshold point.
+It enabled a production increase of 125 US barrels per hour, with no turbidity.
 Also, for a given pumping rate, no fluid level drop was observed compared to previously.